‘DWTS’ Season 24 Producers Admit Heather Morris Has An ‘Advantage’

 Meanwhile, an inside source told Perez Hilton that other contestants and their partners have been talking about Morris’ advantage behind the scenes.
 The source revealed that the other stars have joked about the issue off set and know all about Morris’ past experience.
 Even worse, it doesn’t take Morris nearly as long to prepare for her routine.

 “It takes the others days or even a full week to learn a routine,” the insider dished.
-“She gets it down in a matt of hours.”
+“She gets it down in a matter of hours.”

 The insider added that some of the other pros have also voiced their complaints about Morris’ involvement on the show.
-Of course, with a season ahead of us, only time will tell if Morris can use her advantage to win it all.
-If Morris and Chmerkovskiy end up winning then the outcry will only get worse.
+Of course, only time will tell if Morris can use her advantage to win it all.
+If Morris and Chmerkovskiy end up winning, then the outcry will only get worse.

-Fans can watch Morris and the rest of the stars take to the dance floor when the new season of Dancing With the Stars airs March 20 on ABC.
+Fans can watch Morris and the rest of the stars take to the dance floor when the new season of Dancing with the Stars airs March 20 on ABC.

 Tell us!
 Do you think Heather Morris has an unfair advantage over the rest of the DWTS Season 24 contestants?
-Check out the clip of her dancing back-up for Beyoncé below and let us know in the comments.
+Check out the clip of her dancing back-up for Beyonce below and let us know in the comments.

 [Featured Image by ABC]